Last Updated on September 25, 2022 by Sorin Petroj

 Products and offices

 Japan produces most of the TSP rubbers and balls.
 Takashi Suzuki wanted to coin a name for World War 2, which had the word peace, so he came up with Takashi Suzuki Peace.
-The company then opted to use ‘Total Support for Players’ as a branding.
+The company then used ‘Total Support for Players’ as a branding.
 TSP is popular for long-pimple and pimples-out rubbers in the table tennis market.

 Production is done in Germany, China, and Japan.
-Some of the products they manufacture are bags, rubbers, bats, nets, tables, robots, balls, clothing, and blades.
+They manufacture bags, rubbers, bats, nets, tables, robots, balls, clothing, and blades.

 Yamato table tennis Europe (in Flein, Germany) and Yamato table tennis China (in Shanghai) are overseas consolidated subsidiaries.
-Also, Ventus rubber and ping pong tables are produced in Germany, and they make blades in Japan and China.
+Also, Ventus rubber and ping pong tables are produced in Germany, making blades in Japan and China.
 The company takes about 20% of Japan’s table tennis market.

 Koki Niwa is perhaps the most outstanding player under Victas besides YutoMuramatsu and Kenji Matsudaira.
 Famous for his chop blocks, Koki Niwa has been among the top ranks in the sport.